abimsedhain/awesome-js-data_visualization/README.md

 - [C3.js](https://github.com/c3js/c3): It is a D3-based reusable chart library that enables deeper integration of charts into web applications.
 It provides a variety of APIs and callbacks to access the state of the chart.

+- [roughViz](https://github.com/jwilber/roughViz): It is a reusable JavaScript library for creating sketchy/hand-drawn styled charts in the browser, based on D3v5, rough.js, and handy.

+- [Morris.js](https://github.com/morrisjs/morris.js/): It's a very simple API for drawing line, bar, area and donut charts.
+At the moment, it doesn’t have an active support to maintain the library.
+So, if you want to contribute then please visit the github repo and contribute what you can.

+- [Billboard.js](https://github.com/naver/billboard.js): It is a re-usable, easy interface JavaScript chart library, based on D3 v4+.
+All of the code was written as an ESM(ES Module) with ES6+ syntax.

+- [Dygraphs](https://github.com/danvk/dygraphs): This is an interactive chart framework: you can mouse over to highlight individual values.
+You can click and drag to zoom.
+Double-clicking will zoom you back out.
+Shift-drag will pan.
+You can change the number and hit enter to adjust the averaging period.

+- [Metricsgraphics.js](https://github.com/metricsgraphics/metrics-graphics): This was built on top of d3js that is optimized for visualizing and laying out time-series data.
+It provides a simple way to produce common types of graphics in a principled, consistent and responsive way.

+- [Plotly.js](https://github.com/plotly/plotly.js/): This is built on top of d3.js and stack.gl, plotly.js is a high-level, declarative charting library. plotly.js ships with over 40 chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.

+- [Techan.js](https://github.com/andredumas/techan.js): A visual, technical analysis and charting library built on d3js.
+Build interactive financial charts for modern and mobile browsers.
+It used d3js's reusable chart API pattern and currently supports a range of static and interactive plots.

+- [Tui-chart](https://github.com/nhn/tui.chart): This supports an easy way to draw various and essential charts on your web service and can be used in legacy browsers including IE8.

+- [Cytoscape.js](https://github.com/cytoscape/cytoscape.js): This contains a graph theory model and an optional renderer to display interactive graphs.
+This library was designed to make it as easy as possible for programmers and scientists to use graph theory in their apps, whether it's for server-side analysis in a Node.js app or for a rich user interface.

+- [n3charts](https://github.com/n3-charts/line-chart): It is an easy-to-use library for creating beautiful charts in AngularJS applications and it is built on top of D3.js.

+- [ember-table](https://github.com/Addepar/ember-table): An add-on to support a large data set and a number of features around the table.
+Ember Table can handle over 100,000 rows without any rendering or performance issue.
+This version of Ember Table supports Ember 1.11 to the latest version of Ember.

+- [plottable.js](https://github.com/palantir/plottable): It is a library of chart components for creating flexible, custom charts for websites.
+It is built on top of D3.js and provides higher-level pieces, like plots, gridlines, and axes.

 # Contributing

 - Please check for duplicates first.